Protecting Trenchless Technology

 2008

-Proposed changes to OSHA confined space entry regulations were challenged by NASSCO.
-If reclassified to “new construction”, routine maintenance jobs would have meant additional jobsite requirements, costing the industry roughly $7.5 million per year.
+NASSCO Challenge of Proposed Changes to OSHA – Proposed changes to OSHA confined space entry regulations were challenged by NASSCO.
+If reclassified to “new construction”, routine maintenance jobs would have meant additional job site requirements, costing the industry roughly $7.5 million per year.
 NASSCO testified at congressional hearings to request that OSHA classify rehabilitation work as maintenance.
 We were successful.

 2003